kotalik web

 So, we bought the team in the second division and started playing, and we've been building the team from scratch, and it took a little longer than we expected.
 But, after seven years, we were promoted to the first division.
 That's what we wanted.
 That was our ultimate goal, and now we play in it.

-Do you, do you still follow the Sabres?
+Do you still follow the Sabres?

 Of course I do.
 I never stopped following the Sabres – like, ever.
 Once I got traded back then to Edmonton, I still was a Sabres fan, and that was always my second home.
 That’s the place where I grew up, and I became a hockey player, a real NHL hockey player, and I never forget those years.
 Those were the most successful and fun years I ever had in my career.
 So, I am a big fan of the Sabres, of course.